Hensh99/Voithy-App/Code-Review.md

 <p>This code looks good overall.
 It is using Express and body-parser to create a server and handle requests.
 It has two routes, one for getting a list of users and one for creating a new user.
 The code also handles errors gracefully by logging them to the console and responding with an appropriate status code and error message.</p>

-#### This code is structured well and adheres to code standards.
-However, there are a few areas that could be improved.
+<p>This code is structured well and adheres to code standards.
+However, there are a few areas that could be improved.</p>

-#### Error handling: The code should include more specific error messages to help with debugging and provide more information to the user.
-Additionally, the code should include more robust error handling, such as validating user input and providing appropriate responses in the event of an error.
+<p>Error handling: The code should include more specific error messages to help with debugging and provide more information to the user.
+Additionally, the code should include more robust error handling, such as validating user input and providing appropriate responses in the event of an error.</p>

-#### RESTful API design: The code should use HTTP status codes to indicate success or failure of requests.
-Additionally, the API should use consistent naming conventions for endpoints and parameters.
+<p>RESTful API design: The code should use HTTP status codes to indicate success or failure of requests.
+Additionally, the API should use consistent naming conventions for endpoints and parameters.</p>

-#### Security considerations: The code should include authentication and authorization measures to ensure that only authorized users can access the API endpoints.
-Additionally, it should use HTTPS for all requests to ensure that data is encrypted in transit.
+<p>Security considerations: The code should include authentication and authorization measures to ensure that only authorized users can access the API endpoints.
+Additionally, it should use HTTPS for all requests to ensure that data is encrypted in transit.</p>

-#### Documentation: The code should include comments to explain what each section of code does and how it works.
-This will make it easier for other developers to understand and maintain the code in the future.
+<p>Documentation: The code should include comments to explain what each section of code does and how it works.
+This will make it easier for other developers to understand and maintain the code in the future.</p>